x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/accessibility/use-screen-reader-to-add-mail-contact-in-exchange-admin-center.md

 6. Tab to the following boxes, and complete the contact information:

    **Note**: Required boxes are designated with an asterisk.
 In screen readers, you hear "star" or "asterisk" before the label.
-For example, in the required **Display Name** box, you hear "Star display name" or "Asterisk display name..
+For example, in the required **Display Name** box, you hear "Star display name" or "Asterisk display name.

    - **First name**.
 Type the contact's first name.